Must-have metrics for effective Enterprise Risk Management

 KRIs must not be confused with KPIs

 The ‘Indicators and metrics used in enterprise risk management’ paper highlights that risk managers should be able to distinguish between KRIs and KPIs.
 It states that ‘key performance indicators focus especially on the historical performance of the enterprise or its key operations and are important for successful management.
-On the other hand, KRIs provide real-time indicators that offer information about emerging risks… KPIs tell us if we will achieve our goals and KRIs help us to understand changes in risk profile, impact and the likelihood of achieving our goals.
-If the distinction is made between the two types of key indicators, we will be very clear about what types of questions we want to answer through these indicators and how we will define these indicators to improve management quality and the clarity of results.’
+On the other hand, KRIs provide real-time indicators that offer information about emerging risks… KPIs tell us if we will achieve our goals and KRIs help us to understand changes in risk profile, impact, and the likelihood of achieving our goals.
+If the distinction is made between the two types of key indicators, we will be very clear about what types of questions we want to answer through these indicators and how we will define these indicators to improve the management quality and the clarity of results.’

-Undoubtedly, KRIs, KPIs and KCIs are all connected.
+Undoubtedly, KRIs, KPIs, and KCIs are all connected.
 Risk personnel should appreciate how or why indicators are correlated with changing risk profiles in order for metrics to be effective.
 In essence, indicators give a ‘picture’ of an organization and metrics provide a means of benchmarking whether ERM activity is on the right track.